Torrencem/technetium/docsource/standard/utilities.rst

     This is because using the shell operator ($) spawns a subprocess, which does not affect the parent process.

+.. function:: args()  [list(string)]

+    Returns a list of the command line arguments passed to the script, excluding the executable name and script name, if applicable.

 .. function:: os()  [string]

     Returns "Linux" or "Darwin" depending on the operating system the script is running on.